mmmries/derelicte/README.md

 ![Derelicte Gif](http://24.media.tumblr.com/d7c64874eeae527c2661cda9c107984c/tumblr_msas87gWdt1qaehqco1_400.gif)

-Take an html template and css file and inline the css rules into style attributes.
+A JRuby specific gem that takes an html template and css file and inlines the css rules into style attributes.
 This is mostly useful for sending emails.

 This gem attempts to make the inlining process very performant.
-If you want a richer feature set and more usability please see [Roadie](https://github.com/Mange/roadie) or [PreMailer](http://premailer.dialect.ca/).
+If you want a richer feature set please see [Roadie](https://github.com/Mange/roadie) or [PreMailer](http://premailer.dialect.ca/).

 This gem was only created because I was involved in a project where the above options were too slow to be feasible in day-to-day operations.